n-kb/blog-v1/_posts/2015-07-27-satamedia.md

 ---
 layout: post
-title: "Dangerous ruling might forbid the publication of public data on individuals"
+title: "ECHR ruling might have a chilling effect on data journalism"
 category: posts
 ---